 Who is going to help manage my pain?

 You and your surgeon will decide what type of pain control would be most acceptable for you after surgery.
-Your surgeon may choose to consult the Acute Pain Management Service to help manage your pain following surgery.
-Doctors on this service are specifically trained in the types of pain control options described on the next several pages.
+Your surgeon may choose to consult a pain specialist help manage your pain following surgery.
+Pain specialists are specifically trained in the types of pain control options that follow.

 You are the one who ultimately decides which pain control option is most acceptable.
-The manager of your post-surgical pain -- your surgeon or the Acute Pain Management Service doctor -- will review your medical and surgical history, check the results from your laboratory tests and physical exam, then advise you about which pain management option may be best suited to safely minimize your discomfort.
+The manager of your post-surgical pain will review your medical and surgical history and check the results from your laboratory tests and physical exam.
+They can then advise you about which pain management option may be best suited to safely minimize your discomfort.

 After surgery, you will be assessed frequently to ensure that you are comfortable and safe.
 When necessary, adjustments or changes to your pain management regimen will be made.

 You may receive more than one type of pain treatment, depending on your needs and the type of surgery you are having.
 All of these treatments are relatively safe, but like any therapy, they are not completely free of risk.
 Dangerous side effects are rare.
 Nausea, vomiting, itching, and drowsiness can occur.
-These side effects are usually easily treated in most cases.
+These side effects can be troubling but are usually easily treated in most cases.